WorkOfStan/seablast/README.md

 The framework takes care of logs, database, multiple languages, friendly URL.
 (The future is in an easy to maintain technology.)

 - See <https://github.com/WorkOfStan/seablast-dist/> for example of how to use it.
-It's a public template, so you can start creating your app by duplicating that repo.
+It's a public template, so you can start creating your app by duplicating that repository.

 ## Configuration
 - the default environment parameters are set in the [conf/default.conf.php](conf/default.conf.php)